peteclark3/distributed-task-scheduler/docs/future.md

 - Use a tool like Snyk to scan all container images for vulnerabilities.
 - Fix all critical vulnerabilities found.
 ### Task timeout & failure handling
-- Re-queue tasks for execution if they fail or time out.
+- Optionally re-queue tasks for execution if they fail or time out.
 ### CI/CD Pipeline
 - Use Github Actions or Jenkins CI/CD to automate the build, test, and deployment of services.
 ### Hardcoding